Scott Derrickson's unrealized projects: The Breathing Method

 A film adaptation of the Stephen King novella The Breathing Method was announced as being in development at Blumhouse in October 2012, with Derrickson directing, from a screenplay by Scott Teems.
 In December 2019, the project was again announced, with the film being marked as his "return to horror" after he finished his work on Doctor Strange in the Multiverse of Madness.
 Derrickson was reported to give the adaptation another shot after the release of his film The Black Phone.

 Deus Ex

 In November 2012, CBS Films had hired Derrickson and C. Robert Cargill to write an adaptation of the acclaimed video game Deus Ex, with Derrickson on board to direct.
 The film reportedly would have borrowed heavily from the more origin-oriented Deus Ex: Human Revolution.
 In a 2014 interview, Derrickson stated that his involvement with Doctor Strange is what had halted further development on the film.
 Fragments of the film's script were later shared by USA Today in 2022.

 The Outer Limits film

 In June 2014, Derrickson was reported to reunite with C. Robert Cargill once again to write a big screen take on the 1960s sci-fi TV series The Outer Limits for MGM.
 The duo were allegedly going to adapt the season 2 episode "Demon with a Glass Hand" into a feature film script.

+Jonny Quest

+In 2016, Forbes reported that Warner Bros.
+Pictures' planned live action film adaption of Jonny Quest would be directed by either Derrickson, Joe Cornish or Justin Lin, working from a script by Robert Rodriguez and Terry Rossio.
+The project was intended to spawn a franchise of additional films and spinoffs.